-KFC's Cheetos Chicken Sandwich Is Being Tested In States That'll Give You FOMO – UPDATE
+KFC's New Cheetos Chicken Sandwich Is Being Tested In These Lucky States – UPDATE

 Cheetos fans should get excited, because KFC's Cheetos Chicken Sandwich is reportedly being tested in states across the nation.
 Yes, you read that correctly: Cheetos Chicken Sandwich.
 Apparently, the cheesy delicacy is being offered in select areas throughout the United States, which means it might be time for a road trip.
 But before you grab your car keys in pursuit of the new dish, you're probably curious about what the sandwich is made of.
 Are there actual Cheetos involved, or does the chicken just taste like 'em?
 If you have questions, read on — because I found answers.